Publications, Data & Code

 Competition and coexistence in plant communities: intraspecific competition is stronger than interspecific competition.
 June 2018, Ecology Letters.

 Peter Adler, Danielle Smull, Karen Beard, Ryan Choi, Tucker Furniss, Andrew Kulmatiski, Joan Meiners, Andrew Tredennick, Kari Veblen

 comparison of large-scale citizen science data and long-term study data for phenology modeling.
-In review.
+Coming in 2018.
+(Accepted at Ecology.)

 Shawn D. Taylor, Joan M. Meiners, Kristina Riemer, Michael C. Orr, Ethan P. White

-The portal project: a long-term study of a chihuahuan desert ecosystem. biorxiv (permanent preprint, "living data" paper, updated regularly with new data)
+The portal project: a long-term study of a chihuahuan desert ecosystem.
+May 2018. biorxiv (permanent "living data" Preprint paper, updated regularly with new data)